This post is also available in: Dutch

 8. Visit the cosy city of Dordrecht and one of the biggest Christmas market in the Netherlands

 Dordrecht is one of the most beautiful cities in The Netherlands, and not overrun by tourists.
 That alone makes visiting Dordrecht a good idea, no matter what season you are in The Netherlands.
 But, visiting Dordrecht during winter is one of the best things you can do in The Netherlands.
 Why?
 First of all, the biggest Christmas market of The Netherlands is held in Dordrecht.
-The Christmas market can be visited from the 14th until the 16th of December 2018.
 Second, walking through a city that is not well-known to foreigners will bring you closer to experiencing the real Dutch culture.
 You will see how Dutch people experience winter.
 All of that while walking through the cosy cobblestoned city of Dordrecht, with its beautiful canals and canal houses.
 Admiring the Christmas tree and the lights that are spread throughout the city.
 And finally, you will break away from the cold, snowy and windy environment.
 Get into a cafe and order a cup of tea while observing Dordrecht in the winter state.
 It’s a magical feeling.

 Written by Manon van Schagen of Visiting the Dutch Countryside.